Fano threefolds in positive characteristic IV

-\begin{proof} Since $X$ has a conic bundle structure over $\P^2$ of type 2-31-vs-2-32, we obtain the above commutative diagram except for $f_1, g_{11}, g_{12}$.
-By $-K_W \cdot B_3 = 4$ and $\deg B_{Z_3}=1$, $B_3$ is of bidegree $(1, 1)$.
-Hence $B_3$ is a subsection of $\varphi_1 : X \to \P^2$.
-We then obtain another conic bundle structure over $\P^2$ of type 2-31-vs-2-32 (Theorem \ref{t-ele-tr-P2}), and hence we get the above commutative diagram except for $g_{12}$.
-Lemma \ref{l-ele-tf-K-relation} implies
+\begin{proof} Since $X$ has a conic bundle structure over $\P^2$ of type 2-31-vs-2-32, we obtain the above commutative diagram except for $f_3, g_{33}, g_{31}$ such that (a), (b), and (e) hold (Theorem \ref{t-ele-tr-P2}).
+By $-K_W \cdot B_1 = 4$ and $\deg B_{Z_2}=1$, $B_3$ is of bidegree $(1, 1)$.
+Hence $B_1$ is a regular subsection of $g_{11} : W \to \P^2$.
+We then obtain another conic bundle structure over $\P^2$ of type 2-31-vs-2-32 consisting of $f_1, g_{11}, f_3, g_{31}$ (Theorem \ref{t-ele-tr-P2}).
+Hence we get the above commutative diagram except for $g_{33}$.
+Lemma \ref{l-ele-tf-K-relation} and Proposition \ref{p-pic2-Pic} imply